-Coming in 2015: 'The Biggest Question: why does God allow suffering?'
+Coming soon: 'The Biggest Question: why does God allow suffering?'

 For many people, all the suffering and evil in the world is a convincing reason why they do not believe in a good God.
 For others who do believe, suffering and evil still raise all kinds of doubts.
 In this new series, we'll talk to people who face all kinds of tragic circumstances, and yet still keep their faith.
 We'll ask why tragedies have not turned them away from God - and why does God allow suffering?

 'Careful thinking and warm Biblical faith go hand in hand in these series of short apologetics videos that explore important themes and capture some of the best in contemporary scholarship.
 They deserve to be widely watched.'

 China focus – Chinese translation of 'After Life?' videos

 A short video about our planned Chinese translation of the ‘After Life?’ video series about the evidence that Jesus rose from the dead, with Amy Orr-Ewing, Tom Wright, William Lane Craig, Gary Habermas and Mike Licona.

 '... an excellent resource to give Christians confidence in their faith and tools to engage effectively in mission and evangelism.'